PRBioimages/vesselsegmentation/data/data_pre/readme.txt

-This folder stores the outputs of preprocessing.
+This folder stores the output of preprocessing.